wix-playground/stylable-components/docs/checkbox/checkbox.md

 ## Description

+Checkbox is usually used to supply a number of selection options and allow multiple selections.
 This component is similar to the native HTML checkbox implementation.